cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

   > * Examples and prompts that provide guidance
   > * Clarity on purpose, next steps, and other options

-## Comparing prototypes in a quantitative experiment
+## Comparing prototypes in a large-scale test

 The purpose of this large-scale test was to know how the current iteration compared in terms of:
 > 1. Quality of users' experience reporting a cybercrime
 > 2. Users' trust and confidence in the form
 > 3. The quality and quantity of reports submitted

+## What we learned

 We found that participants were more likely to complete and submit a report when using Prototypes 1 and 2.
-They rated these prototypes as more usable and preferred to use the current iteration prototype (Prototype 2).
+People rated these prototypes as more usable and preferred to use the current iteration prototype (Prototype 2).
 Prototype 2 maintains quality with improved usability and loyalty, while increasing the quantity of reports submitted.

 ### Quantity of reports submitted